ROCm/omniperf/src/docs-2.x/getting_started.md

     ```shell
     $ omniperf profile -n vcopy_data -- ./vcopy -n 1048576 -b 256
     ```
     The app runs, each kernel is launched, and profiling results are generated.
 By default, results are written to a subdirectory with your accelerator's name e.g., ./workloads/vcopy_data/MI200/ (where name is configurable via the `-n` argument).

+    ```{note}
     To collect all requested profile information, it may be required to replay kernels multiple times.
+    ```

 2. **Customize data collection**